Get the ArenaCoach Desktop App

 Is Retribution Paladin good in Midnight Season 1?

-Retribution Paladin is A tier in Solo Shuffle with a 55.5% win rate at 1,845+ rating.
-It is a strong, above-average performer in the current meta.
+Retribution Paladin is B tier in Solo Shuffle with a 50.5% round win rate this season.
+It is a middle-of-the-pack option in the current meta.

 What is the stat priority for Retribution Paladin in PvP?